hashkat/hashkat/docs/installation.md

     `ls`

-1. You will need to install several packages and tools on to your computer to build ***#k@***.
-You can install some of these packages to your computer using 'Homebrew'.
+1. You will need to install the 'CMake' packages on to your computer to build ***#k@***.
+You can install this package to your computer using 'Homebrew'.
 To install 'Homebrew' to your computer, simply type in the command:

     `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-    The type in the following commands to install the necessary packages and tools (make sure to click 'Install' in the prompt that appears after entering the first command):
+    A prompt may appear asking you if you'd like to install the 'command line developer tools'.
+Click 'Install' and agree to the licensing agreement to install these tools.
+Once these tools have been installed, you can continue installing 'Homebrew' by pressing **Return**.

-    `xcode-select --install`
+1. With 'Homebrew' installed, you an install the 'CMake' package by typing in the command:

     `brew install cmake`